syncfusion-content/flutter-docs/Flutter/calendar/load-more.md

 ---
 layout: post
 title: Load more support in Syncfusion Flutter Calendar
-description: Learn about loading more appointments on demand lazily with an intuitive UI with Syncfusion Flutter Calendar.
+description: Learn about loading more appointments on-demand lazily with an intuitive UI with Syncfusion Flutter Calendar.
 platform: flutter
 control: SfCalendar
 documentation: ug